Lupus and Rib Pain: Causes and 9 Ways To Manage It | MyLupusTeam

 Powered By

 Lupus can literally be a pain in your side.
-This condition — the most common form of which is systemic lupus erythematosus (SLE) — may lead to pain or discomfort in your ribs, chest, or back.
-More than 12,000 members of MyLupusTeam say that they have experienced this symptom.
+The most common type, systemic lupus erythematosus (SLE), can cause pain or discomfort in your ribs, chest, or back.
+More than 13,000 members of MyLupusTeam say that they have experienced this symptom.

 “I have had pain that comes and goes on the left side right underneath my rib cage, and it radiates around to the back side also,” wrote one member.
 “It puts me down and hurts so much.”